 One major challenge within happiness is loneliness.
 The more I’ve learned about happiness, the more I’ve come to believe that loneliness is a terrible, common, and important obstacle to consider.

-For more along these lines, check out Happier at Home, chapter on "Neighborhood."
+For more along these lines, check out the "Neighborhood" chapter in Happier at Home.

 Get monthly newsletter updates from Gretchen.